zsamadi/SMORE/README.md

 [data](https://github.com/zsamadi/SMORE/tree/main/data)

 A sample input data table with 7 fields,
-1. NID: node ID, which is the animal ID or section ID in case of the cells being from multiples different tissues.
-This sample dataset has to IDs.
+1. NID: Node ID, which is the animal ID or section ID in case of the cells being from multiples different tissues.
+This sample dataset has two IDs.
-2. nodeType: cell type or cluster ID, this sample dataset has 12 cell types.
+2. nodeType: Cell type or cluster ID, this sample dataset has 12 cell types.
-3. Centroid_X, Centroid_Y: spatial coordinates of the cells.
+3. Centroid_X, Centroid_Y: Spatial coordinates of the cells.
 Add Centroid_Z if third dimension is available as well.
-4. gene_i: the expression for genes. gene names are arbitrary as long as they're on the columns after spatial coordinates.
+4. gene_i: The expression for genes. gene names are arbitrary as long as they're on the columns after spatial coordinates.
 This sample dataset has expression for three genes, gene_1, gene_2 and gene_3.

 [run](https://github.com/zsamadi/SMORE/tree/main/run)